Frequently Asked Questions: Live Courses

 Can I purchase a course as a gift for someone else?

 Yes!
 When booking, you can simply adjust the attendee information for the individual you’d like to gift the course to and a confirmation email will be sent to the email you provide.
-We also offer online experience gift cards in various amounts, which can be used for any of our online experiences or courses ticketed through Eventbrite.
+We also offer gift cards in various amounts, which can be used for any of our courses ticketed through Eventbrite.

 What's your refund policy?